 Circuit Connection of Mobile Charger Circuit

-This is an AC to DC converter for the phototransistor in optocoupler, It forms a circuit like this.
+This is an AC-to-DC converter for the phototransistor in the optocoupler, It forms a circuit like this.
 For the transmission of signals without contact, we use it.
 On the right side, we have an infrared led and on the left is a phototransistor.
 When the LED turns on its light turns on the base of the phototransistor turning it on.
 This capacitor is of 100nF used for safety purposes.
 It is connected between primary and secondary grounds to stop electromagnetic interference.

 This is the transformer, it has three windings; primary, secondary, and auxiliary winding wrapped around the core.
 It is used here to step down the voltage.
 The auxiliary winding is used to run the oscillator circuit.

 Then we have a Schottky diode 1N5819 with a capacitor of 470uF/16V to convert AC to DC and a LED for indication.
 Also, there is a feedback circuit that consists of an optocoupler PC817C and a 4.2V Zener diode.

 For removing messy wiring and giving a clean look, I designed a PCB prototype for this project.
 It is also helpful for troubleshooting that runs great without any errors.
 To design this PCB board, I used EasyEDA as it is too easy to use.
 For ordering PCB for this, I prefer PCBWay.

 There are so many forums or communities for electronics online in today’s technical world, and one of the famous ones for PCB manufacturing is PCBWay.
 PCBWay is a place that brings manufacturers and customers together.
 They have more than a decade of experience in this field of fabrication and prototyping and assembling of PCBs.
 PCBWay has proved its focus on its customers’ needs in terms of cost-effectiveness, delivery, and quality.

 How PCB Manufacturing Process Done in PCBWay